top of page

 His favorite part of Disney World was Animal Kingdom.

-The last baseball game he went to was the Rockies home opening series against the Phillys.
+The last baseball game he went to was the Rockies home opening series against the Phillys with his Dad.

 He loved kids, especially babies, and easily connected to them.